kurtmckee/pr-pyserial/documentation/pyserial_api.rst

         On Posix a call to `cancel_write()` may cancel a future :meth:`write` call.

         .. versionadded:: 3.1

-    .. note:: The following members are deprecated and will be removed in a future release.

-    .. attribute:: portstr

-        .. deprecated:: 2.5 use :attr:`name` instead

-    .. method:: inWaiting()

-        .. deprecated:: 3.0 see :attr:`in_waiting`

-    .. method:: isOpen()

-        .. deprecated:: 3.0 see :attr:`is_open`

-    .. attribute:: writeTimeout

-        .. deprecated:: 3.0 see :attr:`write_timeout`

-    .. attribute:: interCharTimeout

-        .. deprecated:: 3.0 see :attr:`inter_byte_timeout`

-    .. method:: sendBreak(duration=0.25)

-        .. deprecated:: 3.0 see :meth:`send_break`

-    .. method:: flushInput()

-        .. deprecated:: 3.0 see :meth:`reset_input_buffer`

-    .. method:: flushOutput()

-        .. deprecated:: 3.0 see :meth:`reset_output_buffer`

-    .. method:: setBreak(level=True)

-        .. deprecated:: 3.0 see :attr:`break_condition`

-    .. method:: setRTS(level=True)

-        .. deprecated:: 3.0 see :attr:`rts`

-    .. method:: setDTR(level=True)

-        .. deprecated:: 3.0 see :attr:`dtr`

-    .. method:: getCTS()

-        .. deprecated:: 3.0 see :attr:`cts`

-    .. method:: getDSR()

-        .. deprecated:: 3.0 see :attr:`dsr`

-    .. method:: getRI()

-        .. deprecated:: 3.0 see :attr:`ri`

-    .. method:: getCD()

-        .. deprecated:: 3.0 see :attr:`cd`

-    .. method:: getSettingsDict()

-        .. deprecated:: 3.0 see :meth:`get_settings`

-    .. method:: applySettingsDict(d)

-        .. deprecated:: 3.0 see :meth:`apply_settings`

-    .. method:: outWaiting()

-        .. deprecated:: 3.0 see :attr:`out_waiting`

-    .. method:: setXON(level=True)

-        .. deprecated:: 3.0 see :meth:`set_output_flow_control`

-    .. method:: flowControlOut(enable)

-        .. deprecated:: 3.0 see :meth:`set_input_flow_control`

-    .. attribute:: rtsToggle

-        :platform: Windows

-        Attribute to configure RTS toggle control setting.
-When enabled and supported by OS, RTS will be active when data is available and inactive if no data is available.

-        .. versionadded:: 2.6
-        .. versionchanged:: 3.0 (removed, see :attr:`rs485_mode` instead)

 Implementation detail: some attributes and functions are provided by the